Details

 fiction!
 It is based loosely on the case and does

-provide a general description of the area at the time.
-The ISBN number is
+provide an accurate general description of the area at the time.
+The ISBN number

 movie was ever created about the case although rumors of screen plays have